addishiwotb/Telecom-Churn-Analysis/README.md

 - Average Monthly Bill (Churned Users): $74.44/month

 ### Core Insights
-- The Contract Trap: Customers on Month-to-Month contracts are overwhelmingly the most likely to drop the service.
-Longer-term contracts (1 and 2 years) show highly stable revenue retention.
+- The Contract Trap: Customers on Month to Month contracts are overwhelmingly the most likely to drop the service.
+Longer term contracts (1 and 2 years) show highly stable revenue retention.
 - The Onboarding Window: The first 0 to 6 months are highly critical.
-Accounts with high monthly bills paired with low tenure form our absolute highest-risk group.
+Accounts with high monthly bills paired with low tenure form our absolute highest risk group.
 - Payment Methods: Users utilizing manual electronic checks churned at notably higher frequencies than those utilizing automated billing features.

 ---